CyberPoint/ntru-haskell/README.md

 ============

 A Haskell Implementation of the NTRU Cryptographic library, following the IEEE Standard Specification (IEEE Std 1363.1-2008).
-Developed by Paul Li, Theo Levine, Elizabeth Hughes, and Tom Cornelius at Cyberpoint LLC (www.cyberpointllc.com).
-Special thanks as well to Ian Blumenfeld.
+Developed by Theo Levine, Elizabeth Hughes, and Tom Cornelius at Cyberpoint LLC (www.cyberpointllc.com).
+Special thanks as well to Paul Li and Ian Blumenfeld.

 You can build it by running:
 ```